mretegan/crispy/docs/tutorials/index.rst

 The buttons located on the top of the plotting panel can be used to change the properties of the plot, e.g zoom, scale, aspect ration, color etc. The displayed plots can also be saved using various file formats.

-While not visible initially, the logging panel will always be shown once the Quanty calculation has started.
-The progress of the calculation and eventual errors will be displayed here.
+The progress of the calculation and eventual errors are displayed in the logging panel.

 The Quanty module panel has a vertical tab structure.
 The *General Setup* tab is located at the top, and will always be displayed when Crispy is started.
 Here you can select the element, charge, and symmetry of the absorbing site.
 The type of experiment, edge, temperature, and magnetic field can also be selected here.